TheImagingSource/tiscamera/doc/pages/tutorial.rst

 The first half of this tutorial describes the configuration and build process required to build tiscamera on a local PC.
-For stable releases a precompiled .deb-file is available, see :ref:`packaging`.
+For stable releases, a precompiled .deb-file is available: see :ref:`packaging`.

-At this moment only amd64 releases are available.
+Currently only amd64 releases are available.

 Cloning
 =======

-To retrieve the code clone it from github:
+To retrieve the code, clone it from github:

 .. code-block:: sh

    git clone https://github.com/TheImagingSource/tiscamera.git

-For this ``git`` has to be installed.
+For this, ``git`` must be installed.

 Now change into the tiscamera directory and create a build directory: